-Connected Falkirk will give our children and young people the confidence, skills and knowledge needed to thrive in an ever-changing, fast-paced digital world.
+Connected Falkirk will give children and young people in our schools the confidence, skills and knowledge needed to thrive in an ever-changing, fast-paced digital world.

 Digital learning and remote working are now part of all our lives and this innovative project plays a critical role in preparing our young people to live, learn and work in a truly digital age.

 Digital technology continues to revolutionise how we interact with the world around us - and this is even more apparent now.
 That is why we need to better prepare our children and young people for the future.
 Connected Falkirk will provide them with the general and specialist digital skills needed to thrive in an increasingly digital world.
 It will also assist children and young people with Additional Support Needs, and those who have English as an Additional Language, with their learning.

 By providing a device that goes home with the child, families will also be digitally connected to their child's learning, improving engagement and involvement.

 This page will be updated and further communication with young people, their parents/carers, and educators will be issued in the lead up to delivery.

 Connected Falkirk is a project that will transform learning and teaching using digital technology as a tool - it’s not just about giving devices to children!
 Our educators will be empowered to redesign learning experiences using digital technology in order to improve educational outcomes and provide our children and young people with vital skills for the digital world.

 Is Falkirk Council the first council to invest in a digital investment programme for schools?

 No, similar programmes have already been rolled out in Scotland, across the UK and the world.
 Results from these programmes show improved engagement and motivation amongst children and young people.

 Research has also highlighted that increasing the quality of feedback to a child or young person can lead to an additional 8 months of progress (Education Endowment Foundation) over the course of a year.
 Effective use of the skills and technology provided through Connected Falkirk will support and implement this change.